Is There A Doctor Aboard? Medical Emergencies In The Clouds

 GOUNDER: I used to take Ambien on flights.
 I used to do a lot of traveling, long traveling to sub-Saharan Africa.
 And that's part of the reason that you could say I'm at risk for running into these in-flight medical emergencies.
 Long flights are more likely to run into these things.

 But I stopped taking Ambien because I was just too worried I was going to run into the situation where I've gone asleep at taking a sedative and wouldn't be able to respond.
 I'm not completely a teetotaler.
 I do have the glass of wine or two with dinner on the plane but that's about it.

 CONAN: Well, Greg, thanks very much for the call.
 I'm glad it worked out.

 GREG: Thank you.
 Bye-bye.

 CONAN: And, Dr. Gounder, thanks for sharing your story.

 GOUNDER: You're welcome.

 CONAN: Dr. Celine Gounder, infectious disease and public health specialist.
 She joined us from NPR's bureau in New York.
-We put up a link to her article on The Atlantic on our website.
+We put a link to her article on The Atlantic on our website.
+Tomorrow, TALK OF THE NATION: SCIENCE FRIDAY.
+We'll see you again on Monday.
 I'm Neal Conan, NPR News in Washington.